So your pipes have burst, or there’s a leak in your kitchen ceiling from the bathroom upstairs. Don’t panic!

 Read your policy documents if you are ever unsure about what you are covered for.

-Sometimes escape of water damage is unavoidable and even the best prevention methods will not always work.
 If you suspect escape of water and it is safe to do so, you should:

 - Turn off the main water supply for your home to prevent further damage